My Top Six Picks of Where To Stay In Mostar – Estimated reading time: 8 minutes

 Whenever people ask me to name my favourite destination in the world, Mostar in Bosnia and Herzegovina is usually one of my top places to mention.
 From watching men dive off of the Old Bridge into the river, to taking in the epic street art, undertaking urban exploration of abandoned places, to learning and understanding more about the city’s tragic history, and finding quick access to natural sites like Kravice Falls, Mostar is a place that you will never forget and one you’ll want to visit again and again.

 In recent years, the number of people travelling to my beloved Mostar has increased and I couldn’t be more happier.
 I’ve been saying Mostar is special for a long time now and even wrote a post called, 8 Reasons to Visit Mostar, Bosnia and Herzegovina to encourage more people to give Mostar a chance.
-As a result of that article, a lot of people ask me about the best places to stay, so I’ve outlined my top five picks of where to stay in Mostar.
+As a result of that article, a lot of people ask me about the best places to stay, so I’ve outlined my top six picks of where to stay in Mostar.

 1) Hotel Mepas

 Hotel Mepas is Mostar’s only five star property.
 Situated in the town center, not far from some of the city’s main attractions, this modern and contemporary hotel features amenities like a fitness center, indoor pool, and a spa with a Finnish sauna, infrared sauna, and a steam bath.
 Rooms offer panoramic views over Mostar and come with perks such as complimentary robes and bathrooms with both bathtubs and showers.
 As the hotel is located in a shopping center, you can also take advantage of the offerings there like the cinema and bowling alley.
 Prices during peak season start around €100 per night.